-- Upon the bank's receipt of $XXXXXX, the bank will release the lien and charge off the remaining debt as a collectible balance.
+- "Upon the bank's receipt of $X, the bank will release the lien and charge off the remaining debt as an uncollectible balance."

-- The bank has approved a discounted payoff.
-Nothing in this letter shall be construed to prejudice, waive, modify or alter any of the bank's rights or remedies in law or in equity in collecting the entire amounts due.
+- "The bank has approved a discounted payoff.
+Nothing in this letter shall be construed to prejudice, waive, modify, or alter any of the bank's rights or remedies in law or in equity in collecting the entire amounts due."

-- The borrower must sign the attached acknowledgement to all terms specified in this approval and must acknowledge that the bank retains all deficiency rights as provided by the note, deed of trust and/or security agreement and local and federal laws.
+- "The borrower must sign the attached acknowledgment to all terms specified in this approval and must acknowledge that the bank retains all deficiency rights as provided by the note, deed of trust and/or security agreement, and local and federal laws."

-- The bank may pursue a deficiency judgment for the different in the payment received and the total balance due, unless agreed otherwise or prohibited by law if the short sales closes on the loan referenced above.
+- "The bank may pursue a deficiency judgment for the difference in the payment received and the total balance due unless agreed otherwise or prohibited by law if the short sales close on the loan referenced above."